danielnuriyev/cherrypy-samples/README.md

     load balancing
     serving static files
     what else have i missed ?
+    serving a dinamic image
+    base64 image in json

 The reason is that although cherrypy is the simplest and best documented python server, it took me a while to figure these out.
 So now I am sharing